 The one you are desperately wanting to lose is the outer layer subcutaneous fat.

 Aesthetically, you want to reduce your subcutaneous fat so you have the appearance of a nice, lean toned stomach.

 However, visceral fat is a bigger health concern than subcutaneous fat.

-This active fat is known to release cytokines that cause chronic inflammation.
+This active fat is known to release cytokines that cause chronic inflammation (4).

-They point out that the following health conditions are often associated with visceral fat:
+Studies have pointed out that the following health conditions are often associated with excess visceral fat:

 - Breast cancer